-Projection in three planes
+- Projection in three planes - 3-D view

-■ 3-D view

-A detail magnification is always effective in all three display modes.
+The graphic simulation must first have been stopped.
+A detail magnification is always effective in all display modes.

 Shift the soft-key row in the TEST RUN mode of operation until the following soft keys appear: